Pavan-1997/OWASP_Local_Jenkins/README.md

-# OWASP using Jenkins File
+# OWASP using Jenkins File:

 1. Go to Manage Jenkins